Protection for the Environment

 In a time where the cause of environmental protection garners much media attention and many groups scrambling for the recognition of being its champion, but little serious effort or consideration, we have come to insist upon both a common-sense approach to this dire issue as well as far more serious undertaking of it.

-We first protect the environment by working to reduce the generation of garbage and the waste and overuse of energy, oil, gas, and water, which in America today has reached astronomical proportions.
-Therefore we strive to: Reduce the Generation of Waste.
+We first protect the environment by working to reduce the generation of garbage and waste and the cut back the overuse of energy, oil, gas, and water, for this wastefulness has, in America today, has reached astronomical proportions.

-We next strive to ensure that, whenever possible, human needs can be addressed and fulfilled on a local level, thereby encouraging community and helping to lessen the superabundance of motor vehicle transportation.
-Therefore we: Enable and Promote Local Economy.
+We next strive to ensure that, whenever possible, human needs can be addressed and fulfilled on a local level, thereby encouraging community and helping to lessen the superabundance of motorized transportation.

-We next work to ensure that the natural beauty with which creation surrounds us, and which truly serves a transcendent need of the human heart and an important element of the common good, is not abused and destroyed by corporate and government interests that readily neglect all else in pursuit of their own single and self-serving interests.
-We insist upon a deference to this qualitative understanding and desire of the human heart for beauty in surroundings, instead of the status quo — which only listens to numbers and studies in the pursuit of the protection of the environment.
-Therefore we: Protect Public Beauty
+We next work to ensure that the natural beauty with which creation surrounds us, and which truly serves a transcendent need of the human heart and an indispensable element of the common good, is not abused and destroyed by corporate and government interests that readily neglect all else in pursuit of their own single and self-serving interests.
+We insist upon a deference to this qualitative understanding and desire of the human heart for beauty in surroundings, instead of the status quo — which only listens to numbers and studies in its superficial and often only nominal pursuit of the protection of the environment.

 Reduce the Generation of Waste